ADS API#

 Local account object includes following fields:

-• account.paired_address address of the cousin account, displayed only if there is a linked account.
-A linked account info is recorded in this account if a new account was created as result of a request from this account or if an account from a different node requested fund retrieval from this account.
+account.addressaccount id in the standard format “NNNN-UUUUUUUU-XXXX”.account.nodenode id as integer.account.iduser id of the account (number of account in node).account.msidlast transaction number (number of submitted transactions + 1).account.timetime of last transaction in second since epoch (integer).account.datetime as date string.account.status16 status bits as integer.account.paired_nodenode of a linked account (account with same public key) as integeraccount.paired_iduser id of the linked account.account.paired_addressaddress of the cousin account, displayed only if there is a linked account.
+A linked account info is recorded in this account if a new account was created as result of a request from this account or if an account from a different node requested fund retrieval from this account.account.local_changeblock time of an outgoing transaction request.account.remote_changeblock time of an incoming transaction from a remote host.account.balanceaccount balance.account.public_keypublic key of the account.account.hashaccount hash after last outgoing transaction (private block-chain).

-Global account objects returns the same parameters in the network_account container.
 In addition a checksum verification result (checksum) is returned, which can be ignored.

 Fees#